Theses related to battery disassembly and, in general, to the industrial robotic cell I2FORD. Usually more practical projects.

 Task:

-Develop an hardware interface for the battery handler cart compatible with ROS 2.
+Develop a high-level interface for the battery handler cart compatible with ROS2.
+In the ros2_control jargon, this will be the hardware_interface module.

 The interface will communicate with a low level drive, in control of two axis (one to control the height of the battery, the other to control the inclination)